omkaranustoop/Quiz-Portal-Application-with-Information-Storage-and-Report-generation/README.md

 This is a CLI Quiz Portal Application which uses Core Python Concepts.
 The main goals accomplished in this Project are:-

 1. Storage of User Registration Information in a SQLite3 DataBase and Retrieval for login.
 2. Conducting Quizzes based on choice of user on which quiz he/she wants to give.
-The quiz has a timer attached which uses concept of Multi-Threading to be implemented Properly.
+The quiz has a timer attached which uses concept of Multi-Threading.
 3. Short-Cut Keys which can be used by the user to see his/her response to a particular question, Submit the quiz at any instant, Export DataBase information into CSV, show Unattempted Questions.